Strähl: Plot

-Lonesome and medicament addict narcotics detective Herbert Strähl (Roeland Wiesnekker), who hardly can handle his own life, wants to clean up the Langstrasse area.
-Strähl often watches Berisha (Adem Kicai), the head of a drug trafficking ring, leaving his limousine and entering a dubious building, but he isn’t able to arrest him, due to the lacking of an evidence (Berisha never touches the drugs by himself).
+Lonesome and medicament addict narcotics detective Herbert Strähl (Roeland Wiesnekker), who can hardly handle his own life, wants to clean up the Langstrasse area.
+Strähl often watches Berisha (Adem Kicai), the head of a drug trafficking ring, leaving his limousine and entering a dubious building.
+Still, he isn’t able to arrest him, due to the lack of evidence (Berisha never touches the drugs by himself).

 Strähl, who hides his depression and craving for love behind rage, clamor and stimulant drugs, has arguments with his chief Brunner (Max Rüdlinger) and with his co-workers, e.g. with Ruedi Lautenschlager (Mike Müller), who is rather dull and often visits brothels.
 When Beat (Raphael Clamer), a former member of the Seepolizei (Police unit on lake), joins the team, Strähl thinks, the new blood was too calm and not tough enough.

 During a house search, a junkie named René Wehrli (Manuel Löwensberg) falls out of the window.
 Strähl gets suspended from police service.
 Moreover, René and his girlfriend Carol “Caro” Hertig (Johanna Bantzer) blackmail Strähl for smart money.
 The drug addict couple buys a lot of articles in a kiosk, and Strähl has to pay for them (René also fills out a “Toto”-ticket (sports betting) there, and Strähl positively influences him doing it).
 Despite that, René doesn’t want to take back his inculpatory statement – René demands a huge amount of heroin from Strähl.